Fernando Garcia

 It is then clear that geometry won't be sharply defined by the complete set of quantum numbers.
 We won't be able to know all of the lengths, areas, and angles sharply.
 We see that Geometry becomes fuzzy.

 The best analogy to this result is the identical situation that occurs with (again!) angular momentum.
-Recall how we are always interested in $L^2 $ and $L_z $.
+Recall how we are always interested in L2 and Lz.
 What about the other quantities?
-Well, if we know about $L_z $, we can't really know (sharply) about its brothers $L_x $ and $L_y $.
+Well, if we know about Lz, we can't really know (sharply) about its brothers Lx and Ly.

 Final remarks